 Doesn't seem familiar?
 Jump to the "Original" help about accessing tests.

-You can also find tests on the Course Content page, select the title of your test.
+You can also find tests on the Course Content page.
 Your instructor may also organize tests in folders.
 Surveys aren't supported in the Ultra Course View at this time.

 After you select a test, the Details & Information panel appears.
 You can see the due date, number of attempts allowed, the time limit if imposed, and possibly goals and a rubric for grading.
 You can also see if the due date has passed and if any submissions are or will be late.